Reduce Reuse Recycle For Kids: Necessity And Steps To Follow

 In 2019, municipal solid waste was the third-largest source of human-caused methane emissions in the United States.
 It accounted for 15% of such emissions in the nation (6).

 Inculcating the values of these 3Rs in your children is not a one-time activity.
 You need to consistently reinforce waste management values.
-Getting these in your daily regime and regularly celebrating international environment days like World Earth Day and World Environment Day are some ways of reaffirming the message.
+Getting these in your daily regime, regularly celebrating days like World Earth Day and World Environment Day, and taking part in Earth Day activities for kids are some ways of reaffirming the message.

 Benefits Of 3Rs For Kids